5 Oral Drugs Commonly Used in Sedation Dentistry

 Diazepam (Valium)

 One of the drugs almost everyone has heard about is diazepam (Valium).
 It is used in various medical interventions, including as an oral sedative for dental surgery.
-The time it takes for diazepam to only remain in a 50% concentration in the patient’s system is longer than with other drugs, making it the preferred choice for extended, complex dental operations.
+The time it takes for diazepam to remain in a 50% concentration in the patient’s system is longer than with other drugs, making it the preferred choice for extended, complex dental operations.

 Triazolam (Halcion)